Skip to content

 df = df[mask]

-The political knowledge scale is created by summing up the correct responses to four political knowledge questions.
+The political knowledge scale is created by summing the correct responses to four political knowledge questions.

 import numpy as np